yuanxzo/mCCFJ/README.md

 - More powerful dispersion analysis capabilities: Includes the unique wFH transform pair specific to this program package.

 # To Do Lists
 - [x] Integrated wFH inverse transformation program.
-(Done)
 - [x] Implement wFH transformation specific to DAS data.
-(Done)
 - [x] Add a program that can stack cross-correlation by distance bin.
-(Done)
 - [ ] Add an option for phase-weighted cross-correlation stacking method.